JcDenis/opta2iot/README.md

 Input state can also be published on demand by sending an HTTP request to the `/publish` URL.

+Each **INPUTS** can be set in three ways:
+* `ANALOG` : Send value between 0 and 10
+* `DIGITAL` : Send value 0 or 1
+* `PULSE` : Send only value 1, ideal for counting

 ### Web server

 This sketch provides a web interface for visualization and configuration through a web server with basic authentication.
+Web server is available in both Ethernet and Wifi mode.

-* Default static IP address for web server is 192.168.1.231
+* Default static IP address for web server is `192.168.1.231`
-* Default user and password for web interface are admin:admin and can be changed in configuration.
+* Default user and password for web interface are `admin`:`admin` and can be changed in configuration.

 Available web server entrypoints are:
 * `GET /` : HTML visualization page